-You can also freeze cheesecake batter before baking it.
+You can also freeze the cheesecake batter before baking it.
 Follow this in-depth tutorial on exactly how you can freeze leftover cheesecake batter and what you can do with it later.

 You technically can eat frozen cheesecake, but it won’t be as appetizing as regular cheesecake is.
 For this reason, cheesecake has to be fully thawed before serving it.

-Frozen cheesecake has a completely different texture and consistency to unfrozen cheesecake.
+Frozen cheesecake has a completely different texture and consistency than unfrozen cheesecake.
 Naturally, it will be extremely hard.
 Furthermore, it will very likely have a crystal-like texture because of the ice crystals forming during the freezing process.